How to Browse and Query MongoDB from an All-in-One Desktop Toolkit

 SQL databases use tables with a fixed schema, rows, and columns.
 MongoDB stores flexible JSON-like documents in collections with no enforced schema.
 SQL uses JOIN for relations; MongoDB typically embeds related data in the document or uses application-level references.

 An aggregation pipeline is a series of stages ($match, $group, $sort, $project, $lookup) that transform documents.
-In a browser client that supports raw query input, you can enter the pipeline array directly.
+In a client that supports raw query input, you can enter the pipeline array directly.

 Does MongoDB have transactions?